 - 1.8 An annuity is a type of pension product that provides a regular income for a number of years in return for an investment.
-The capital invested in an annuity is disregarded in the financial assessment. - 1.9 The income from an annuity is included fully in the financial assessment, except where it is: - a) purchased with a loan secured on the person's main or only home; or - b) purchased with a gallantry award such as the Victoria Cross Annuity or George Cross Annuity.

-- 1.10 When a person is in a care home and is paying half of the value of their occupational pension, personal pension retirement annuity to their spouse or civil partner, 50% of the full value will be disregarded in the financial assessment.
-This disregard will only apply if one of the annuitants still occupies the property as their main or only home. - 1.11 Where the disregard is applied, only the following aspects will be disregarded: - a) the net weekly interest on the loan where income tax is deductible from the interest; or - b) the gross weekly interest on the loan in any other case. - 1.12 Before applying the disregard, the following conditions must be met: - a) The loan must have been made as part of a scheme that required that at least 90% of that loan be used to purchase the annuity; - b) The annuity ends with the life of the person who obtained the loan, or where there are two or more annuitants (including the person who obtained the loan), with the life of the last surviving annuitant: - c) The person who obtained the loan or one of the other annuitants is liable to pay the interest on the loan; - d) The person who obtained the loan (or each of the annuitant where there are more than one) must have reached the age of 65 at the time the loan was made; - e) The loan was secured on a property in Great Britain and the person who obtained the loan (or one of the other annuitants) owns an estate or interest in that property; and - f) The person who obtained the loan or one of the other annuitant occupies the property as their main or only home at the time the interest is paid. - 1.13 Where the person is using part of the income to repay the loan, the amount paid as interest is disregarded.
+The capital invested in an annuity is disregarded in the financial assessment. - 1.9 The income from an annuity is included fully in the financial assessment, except where it is: - a) purchased with a loan secured on the person's main or only home; or - b) purchased with a gallantry award such as the Victoria Cross Annuity or George Cross Annuity. - 1.10 Where a person has a spouse or civil partner they do not live with, and is paying at least half of the value of their occupational pension, personal pension or retirement annuity to their spouse or civil partner for their maintenance, the local authority must disregard an amount equal to 50% of the pension or annuity income concerned. - 1.11 Where the disregard is applied, only the following aspects will be disregarded: - a) the net weekly interest on the loan where income tax is deductible from the interest; or - b) the gross weekly interest on the loan in any other case. - 1.12 Before applying the disregard, the following conditions must be met: - a) The loan must have been made as part of a scheme that required that at least 90% of that loan be used to purchase the annuity; - b) The annuity ends with the life of the person who obtained the loan, or where there are two or more annuitants (including the person who obtained the loan), with the life of the last surviving annuitant; - c) The person who obtained the loan or one of the other annuitants is liable to pay the interest on the loan: - d) The person who obtained the loan (or each of the annuitant where there are more than one) must have reached the age of 65 at the time the loan was made; - e) The loan was secured on a property in Great Britain and the person who obtained the loan (or one of the other annuitants) owns an estate or interest in that property; and - f) The person who obtained the loan or one of the other annuitant occupies the property as their main or only home at the time the interest is paid. - 1.13 Where the person is using part of the income to repay the loan, the amount paid as interest is disregarded.
 If the payments the person makes on the loan are interest only and the person qualifies for tax relief on the interest they pay, the net interest will be disregarded.
-Otherwise, the gross interest will be disregarded. - 1.14 The following rules detail how income from a pension fund is assessed for the purposes of charging: - a) If a person has removed the funds from their pension and placed them in another product or savings account, they will be treated according to the rules for that product; - b) If a person is only drawing a minimal income from their pension fund, then notional income will apply calculated according to the maximum income that could be drawn under an annuity product.
+Otherwise, the gross interest will be disregarded.

+- 1.14 The following rules detail how income from a pension fund is assessed for the purposes of charging: - a) If a person has removed the funds from their pension and placed them in another product or savings account, they will be treated according to the rules for that product; - b) If a person is only drawing a minimal income from their pension fund, then notional income will apply calculated according to the maximum income that could be drawn under an annuity product.
 If the maximum notional income is applied, the actual income will be disregarded to avoid double counting; - c) If a person is drawing down an income that is higher than the maximum available under an annuity product, the actual income that is being drawn down is taken into account.